Limit language selection to available languages

 - If possible, it would be great for multi-language sites, if the editor would choose the right language depending on the site/user setting with a fallback to a default.

 I gave this another thought.
-I think this depends on #313497: Allow to configure advanced editor settings.
+I think this depends on #313497: Allow configuration of advanced editor settings.
 In an ideal world, each editor would just use the current interface language (locale) of Drupal - but that is not possible since editors like TinyMCE need a separate language pack to be downloaded and installed to work correctly.

 Originally, I really considered to remove this language selection a few times already.
 However, if we would do that, each editor would have to provide a separate language detection function - and - in the end, also (external) editor plugins come into the game, for which we do not know whether they provide language files at all.